fcaspe/fcaspe.github.io/_pages/brave.md

     </style>
 </head>

-All reconstructions generated from data not seen during training.
+Here we present audio examples showing the synthesis capabilities of the different models we trained for the paper.
+We train two families of models on both <b>Drumset</b> and <b>Filosax</b> datasets, and perform forward passess over different test sets, not seen during training.

 <body>
     <h3>Models trained on <b>Filosax</b> dataset.</h3>